-If a child is expected to be absent, late, or leaving earlier than usual, the Director and school office must be notified in writing as soon as possible in either hard copy or email (cberrigan@bssva.org).
-Emergency or unexpected changes may also be notified by phone (703-998-4170, x-136 or (cell)703-727-3896), but should be followed-up in writing (preferably by email).
+If a child is expected to be absent, late, or leaving earlier than usual, the Director and school office must be notified in writing as soon as possible in either hard copy or email.
+Emergency or unexpected changes may also be notified by phone (703-998-4170, x-136) but should be followed-up in writing (preferably by email).